damienlancry/damienlancry.github.io/_pages/resume.md

 >Kamogawa, Japan<br>
 >Jun 2016 -- Aug 2016<br>

-- Employee in a hotel in Japan as a customer supporter.
+- Employee in a hotel in Japan as a customer supporter
-- Daily use of the Japanese language.
+- Daily use of the Japanese language
-- Beforehand, Japanese formation and immersion in a Japanese host family.
+- Beforehand, Japanese formation and immersion in a Japanese host family

 <br>
 <br>